traugdor/ComfyUI-quadMoons-nodes/README.md

   * *New Seed After Steps*: How many steps should be generated before selecting a new seed.

   Experimenting with values can achieve different results, but the default values are best for most images.
+* **Batch From Latent** - Create a batch of latents for processing from a single input latent
+* **KSampler For Each** - Sample a batch of latents sequentially instead of at once.
+Saves on GPU VRAM for low VRAM devices

 ### Planned Nodes